 Certificate applicants will also need to request a transcript from your undergraduate or graduate school.
 Though many of our students will have a Masters degree, only a BA is required.

-Tuition for in-state students is $400 per credit hour, or about $1200 per class.
-Tuition for out-of-state or international students is normally higher, but the program occasionally offers such students a discount to the in-state rate for those accepted to the certificate (plus a small processing fee).
+Tuition for in-state students is about $400 per credit hour, or roughly $1200 per class.
+Tuition for out-of-state or international students is normally higher, but the Digital Curation program offers such students a discount to 125% of the in-state rate for those accepted to the certificate.
+Few textbooks are required for our courses; the only other costs are online and unified fees that amount to approximately $200 per course.

-Although the certificate is designed to be completed in two years, part-time students may choose to spread the 18 credits (6 courses) over a longer period, or take a course individually as needed.
+Although the certificate is designed to be completed in two years, industrious students can complete the certificate in nine months, while part-time students may choose to spread the 12-15 credits (4-5 courses) over a longer period, or take a course individually as needed.

 To make things easier for students currently working in collecting institutions, the final course is an internship that may take place in the student's own workplace.
 Also, for teachers and librarians, school districts sometimes offer salary incentives for credits accumulated above the BA or MA.